Free Printable: Low Carb & Keto Food ListGet It Now

 I recommend using Besti Monk Fruit Allulose Blend in the crust of these bars, because it tastes and acts like sugar.

 You can also use the same sweetener to make the keto condensed milk layer, or allulose like the recipe calls for.
 An allulose-based sweetener is highly recommended for this layer, because it dissolves well so that your healthy cookie bars have a smooth texture.
 Other sweeteners will tend to be more gritty, but you could try them.
-Refer to my keto sweetener guide for conversions.
+Refer to my sweetener conversion chart.

 Can I use coconut flour?